GoogleChrome/OriginTrials/developer-guide.md

 in the explainer).
 For delegation to work, both the parent and the iframe must provide a valid token to enable the experimental feature.

-TODO: If a policy doesn't need delegation, and is specified only by HTTP header in the iframe, does the parent still to enable the trial?

 ### 18. How can I enable an experimental feature as embedded content on different domains?

 - You can enable an experimental feature as embedded content, as long as you have third-party